 Stanley Haines

 Stanley studied architecture at the Welsh School, Cardiff, attaining a B.Sc(Hons) in Architecture and B.Arch with distinction.
-He qualified in 1977 becoming a corporate member of The Royal Institute of British Architects and is now senior partner of Haines Phillips Architects based in central London.
+He qualified in 1977 becoming a corporate member of The Royal Institute of British Architects and is now a consultant for Haines Phillips Architects based in central London.
 He has been awarded numerous RIBA, Civic Trust and local awards and commendations for his work.
 Formerly an assessor for the Civic Trust, he has been a What House Awards assessor for fifteen years and more recently served on the Herts County Council design panel as an advisor.

 More recently his practice has specialised in heritage projects working on a number of Grade I and Grade II* buildings.
 He was partner in charge of the architectural design and execution of the Lauderdale Transformed project and as a result of which has developed an intimate knowledge of Lauderdale House.
 At completion of this work he was invited to join the Board of Trustees and continues to advise in respect of design matters and building work at the House.